bmedicke/REED/readme.md

 <img src="media/stages-of-compilation.jpg"></img>

-* produced filenames assume compilation with `gcc --save-temps stages.c`
+* produced filenames assume compilation with `--save-temps`
-  * on macOS gcc is llvm in disguise and will produce an additional `stages.bc` bitcode file
+  * on macOS gcc is llvm in disguise and will produce an additional `.bc` bitcode file

 ## preprocessor